s7clarke10/tap-sybase/README.md

 ## Usage

-This section dives into basic usage of `tap-mssql` by walking through extracting data from a table.
-It assumes that you can connect to and read from a mssql database.
+This section dives into basic usage of `tap-sybase` by walking through extracting data from a table.
+It assumes that you can connect to and read from a Sybase database.

 ### Install